cornell-rug/cornell-rug.github.io/index.md

 ## Come to our initial interest meeting

-Come join us Monday, February 19th at 10:00 (location TBA) for an initial interest meeting.
+Come join us Monday, February 19th at 10:00 at the Big Red Barn for an initial interest meeting.
 Come chat about what you'd like to see from the group, ideas, and directions.

 ## Join the listserv